 The Group has a Code of Conduct which comprises certain fundamental principles, values, ethical behaviour, antibribery and corruption policy and commitment to legislative compliance which is expected of the Group.
 The Code of Conduct covers policies and other standards within which Directors, employees and consultants are expected to act.
+The Code of Conduct was updated following a review during the reporting period.
 A copy of the Code of Conduct is available on the Company's website.